ycfu/BubGAN/README.md

 The main script is Main_ImageGeneration.m

-You need to downlaod the MillionBubbleDataBase at:  link TBG.
+You need to downlaod the MillionBubbleDataBase at:  link TBD.